gear

 Precision Delay/Modulation UA Precision Delay/Modulation

-Chorus, flange, and three flavors of delay.
-Dual delay lines and LFOs with tempo synchronization.
+Chorus, flange, and three delays.
+Dual lines and LFOs, tempo sync.

 Helios Type 69 Helios™ Type 69 EQ

-A very musical passive EQ modeled on their 1969 wraparound console found in studios like Island, Olympic, and Stones Mobile.
-Holds up well even with extreme boosting.
+Passive and very musical, even with extreme boost.
+Modeled on their 1969 wraparound console found in studios like Island, Olympic, and Stones Mobile.

 1176LN 1176LN Limiting Amplifier

-Based on the Urei, this features a fast attack and was the first compressor to use a FET as a variable resistor.
-I also have the 1176SE, which reduces DSP load.
+Based on the Urei, the first compressor to use a FET as a variable resistor.
+Fast attack.

 Fairchild 670 Fairchild 670 Compressor